 Render Modes (SPA, SSR, SSG, HTML-only)

-For each page, we can choose a different render mode:
+For each page, you can choose a different render mode:

 • SPA